 From the very first day, the whole mood at math time will feel lighter and more fun!
 You’ll see your child’s eyes light up as she becomes curious about math, and the two of you connect and simply enjoy each other.

 What Does An Artful Math Experience Look Like?

-**DAILY FUN ACTIVITIES: Unlike boring worksheets (which kids avoid like the plague!), the Artful Math Homeschool Curriculum makes math feel like play.
+**DAILY FUN ACTIVITIES: Unlike boring worksheets (which kids avoid like the plague!), the Discovery Math Homeschool Curriculum makes math feel like play.
 With a creative new activity every day, your child will be challenged and curious to see what comes next.